jeffdaily/parasail-java/README.md

 Result result = Aligner.sw_scan_16("asdf", "asdf", 11, 1, Matrix.blosum62);
 System.out.println("score = " + result.getScore());
-result.finalize();
+result.delete();
 ```

 Please refer to the [parasail C library README.md](https://github.com/jeffdaily/parasail/blob/master/README.md#standard-function-naming-convention) for the naming conventions of the various functions provided.
 These Java bindings drop the "parasail_" prefix since the functions are naturally namespaced within the parasail.Aligner class.

-Result objects should be manually finalized when no longer used in order to free allocated memory by the parasail C library.
+Result objects should be manually deleted when no longer used in order to free allocated memory by the parasail C library.
 As with the parasail C library, gap open and gap extension penalties are specified as positive numbers.

 There is a slightly more complicated code example that is compiled as part of the parasail.jar.
 See [Example.java](src/parasail/Example.java).